Fabianexe/SlaPPy/docs/README.md

 You can search for a certain subsequence, mark the position, where the subsequence occured and apply, so the visible subsequence is adjusted in the screen.

 ![search](https://raw.githubusercontent.com/Fabianexe/SlaPPy/master/pictures/search.png "search subsequence")

+## Help

+You can activate the help function in the lower left corner.